andreafasu/Portfolio/README.md

 represent the forecasted production from three forecasts for 3 assets of a portfolio of windfarms
 (data has been transformed from its original).
 The units are MWh for the 30-minute window given by the index.
-`target.pkl` contains the actual production from the portfolio for the same time range.
+`target.pkl` contains the actual production from the one of the assets of the portfolio for the same time range.